-Energy Related Subsidiaries.
-Some U.S. energy equipment and energy-related shipping firms have been and may still be in the Iranian market, according to their recent "10-K" filings with the Securities and Exchange Commission.
-These include Natco Group, 17 Overseas Shipholding Group, 18 UOP (United Oil Products, a Honeywell subsidiary based in Britain), 19 Itron, 20 Fluor, 21 Parker Drilling, Vantage Energy Services, 22 PMFG, Ceradyne, Colfax, Fuel Systems Solutions, General Maritime Company, Ameron International Corporation, and World Fuel Services Corp.
-UOP reportedly sells refinery gear to Iran.
-However, such sales to Iran, depending on the dollar value, is now likely sanctionable under ISA, as amended by CISADA, and Executive Order
+• U.S. energy equipment and energy-related shipping firms.
+Some subsidiaries of such firms may still be in the Iranian market, according to their recent "10-K" filings with the Securities and Exchange Commission.
+These include Natco Group, 15 Overseas Shipholding Group, 16 UOP (United Oil Products, a Honeywell subsidiary based in Britain),17 Itron18, Fluor,19 Parker Drilling, Vantage Energy Services,20 PMFG, Ceradyne, Colfax, Fuel Systems Solutions, General Maritime Company, Ameron International Corporation, and World Fuel Services Corp.
+UOP reportedly sells refinery gear to Iran; new sales of which may be sanctionable under ISA, as amended by CISADA.